Question: I have several issues and questions regarding the PERM. I am particularly seeking information about the immigration perm process.

 The employer and alien beneficiary must also attest that the alien beneficiary meets the training requirement in section J.17.

-The source of the training should also be identified.
-For example, an application for the job opportunity of physician filed on behalf of an alien that requires 36 months of medical residency training in H.5 should not only mark section J.17 as “yes” but also list in Section K all training experience by which the alien meets that training requirement, as well as any other experience requirement.
+For example, an application for the job opportunity of physician filed on behalf of an alien that requires 36 months of medical residency training in H.5 should not only mark section J.17 as “yes” but also list in Section K all training experience by which the alien meets that training requirement.
+Additionally, the employer must also list any other experience requirement.

-An employer filing an application for a job opportunity that requires 12 months of training in section H.5 should also list the training received by the alien in section K, regardless of whether it was a paid training opportunity, and also list the source of the training.
+An employer filing an application for a job opportunity that requires 12 months of training in section H.5 should also list the training received by the alien in section K, regardless of whether it was a paid training opportunity.
+Furthermore, the employer must also list the source of the training.

 When completing section K, enter the training provider in the employer information section, to include the address.
 For the type of business, enter ‘training provider’ unless the training is of a work study type such as an apprenticeship or medical residency.

 The job title should be ‘Training’ unless there is an actual job title, in which case it should begin with ‘Training –‘ followed by the title, such as ‘Training – Apprentice Carpenter’.
-The employer should enter the beginning and end dates of the training.
+Moreover, the employer should enter the beginning and end dates of the training.

-When there is an actual number of hours of training, the employer should enter those actual hours, otherwise the employer should enter the average number of hours per week spent in training.
-In the “Job Details” the employer should list the topics covered by the training, any certification of completion issued and, when applicable, the organization issuing the certificate, if different from the training provider, and the final test completion or certification date.
+When there is an actual number of hours of training, the employer should enter those actual hours.
+Otherwise, the employer should enter the average number of hours per week spent in training.
+In the “Job Details” the employer should list the topics covered by the training.
+Also, the employer should list any certification of completion issued and, when applicable, the organization issuing the certificate, if different from the training provider.
+When relevant, the employer must include the final test completion or certification date.

 Question: How do I count days to establish recruitment timelines and time periods as outlined by the regulation?